MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > ![](media/customer-dashboard-full.png "Customer dashboard")

 In order to best utilize this guide for your specific needs, you should identify your situation:
-- ***I am new to the product and I didn't go through the Quick start documentation*** -> In that case you may want to explore the guide from start to end.
+- ***I am new to the product -> In that case you may want to explore the guide from start to end.
 As shown below, product sections are represented by tabs on the left-side menu.
-This guide's flow reflects the order by which you should work with the product: **Completing the *Data Manager* and *Configuration* sections and only then exploring the *Segments, Profile, and Home page*** sections.
+This guide's flow reflects the order by which you should work with the product: **Completing the *Data Manager* and *Configure Data* sections and only then exploring the *Segments and Customer 360 Dashboard* sections**.
-- ***I am new to the Advanced guide but I did explore the Quick Start documentation*** -> In that case you may want to skip the following sections: *Profile, Enrichment, Segments, and Administration* as these are the same as for *Quick Start*.
 - ***I am already using the product but incurring a specific issue*** -> In that case you may want to identify what product section this issue relates to and explore this particular section.

 > [!div class="mx-imgBorder"]